KASE-FM

-KASE-FM (100.7 MHz "KASE 101") is a commercial radio station licensed to Austin, Texas.
-It is owned by iHeartMedia and airs a country music radio format.
-It shares studios and offices with four sister stations in the Penn Field complex in the South Congress district (or "SoCo") of south central Austin within walking distance of St. Edward's University.
-The transmitter site is off Waymaker Way in Austin, amid towers for other FM and TV stations.
+KASE-FM (100.7 MHz "KASE 100.7") is a commercial radio station licensed to Austin, Texas, owned by iHeartMedia and airing a country music radio format.
+It shares studios and offices with four sister stations in the Penn Field complex in the South Congress district (or "SoCo") of south central Austin, within walking distance of St. Edward's University.
+KASE-FM's transmitter site is off Waymaker Way in Austin, amid towers for other FM and TV stations.

 KASE-FM broadcasts in the HD Radio format.
 It airs alternative rock on its HD2 subchannel, branded as "Alt 97.5," which is also carried on translator station K248CU on 97.5 MHz in Austin.
 KASE-FM and K248CU can also be heard on the iHeartRadio platform.

 Programming

 Weekday mornings, The Bobby Bones Show from Nashville is heard on KASE-FM.
 It is syndicated by Premiere Networks, a subsidiary of iHeartMedia.
 On Saturday and Sunday mornings, KASE-FM features "The Best of Bobby Bones."
 Overnight, KASE-FM carries After MidNite with Granger Smith.
 The rest of the schedule is staffed by voice-tracked DJs from outside Austin.

 In Austin, iHeartMedia owns two country stations.
 98.1 KVET-FM plays of mix of current, recent and classic country, while KASE-FM concentrates on more contemporary country titles.